MicrosoftDocs/CortanaSkillsKit/docs/skills/vetting-developers.md

 **Developer information**

-- Email **[Maybe this should say 'Account ID' or something like that?]** - This field is not editable.
-It's retrieved from the developer object created when the skill was registered with Cortana.
+- Email - This field is not editable.
+It's the email address (MSA identifier) that you used when you set up your Azure account.
-- Developed by (for ISVs) - If the person who owns the MSA used to register the skill didn't develop it, fill this in with the name of whoever did develop the skill. **[How is this differnet from the ISV fields below?]**
+- Developed by (for ISVs) - If the person who owns the MSA used to register the skill didn't develop it, fill this in with the name of whoever did develop the skill.
-- Developer or Company Website URL
+- Developer or Company Website URL - Specifically, this should point to either support or help pages.

-**Support Contact** - Remember, we must have a way to contact you in case your skill has a problems.
+**Support Contact** - Remember, we must have a way to contact you in case your skill has a problem.
 This email (or URL) is the contact that we'll use first.

 - Email
-- Website URL **[Do we really need two URLs?
-One in Developer Information (above), and the other one here?]**
+- Website URL - This can be the same URL that you entered above.

 **Publisher information**

-- Name **[Seems like this should only be entered if it's different from the developer info above, no?]**
+- Name - This information is mainly used to differentiate between the publisher and the developer.
+If they're the same person (or company), you can enter the same information in both the developer and publisher fields.
 - Email
 - Phone number